Senate Passes Housing Production Package

 "Central Oregonians want to manage our rapid growth well and with intention.
 UGBs and our land use laws are vital to ensuring that happens; they are at the heart of Central Oregon's livability," Harlan told the Source Weekly.
 "The UGB portion of the bill isn't a necessary or effective housing policy.
 It won't help urgently tackle our housing crisis in ways that improve livability, human health, and the environment."

-Also part of the package, SB 1530 makes significant investments towards immediate housing needs, appropriating $258 million for the implementation of various state programs.
-The investments will give $131 million toward housing and homelessness, $123.55 million for housing infrastructure and production and $24.5 million for healthy and safe homes.
+Also part of the package, SB 1530 makes significant investments toward immediate housing needs, appropriating $258 million for the implementation of various state programs.
+The investments will give $131 million toward housing and homelessness, $123.55 million for housing infrastructure and production, and $24.5 million for healthy and safe homes.

 The package includes HB 4134, which would give infrastructure grants to specified cities to support housing development.

 "This package is an incredible, bipartisan accomplishment that will make real progress on one of the toughest challenges facing our state.
-I’m really proud of the work we did to put forward smart solutions that will deliver urgent relief to Oregonians who need it,” said Senator Kayse Jama (D - Portland), chair of the Senate Housing and Development Committee.
+I'm really proud of the work we did to put forward smart solutions that will deliver urgent relief to Oregonians who need it," said Sen. Kayse Jama (D-Portland), chair of the Senate Housing and Development Committee.